 3. the daughter of a man who worked at a powerhouse and was exposed to asbestos containing thermal insulation;

 4. the son of a man who worked at a powerhouse and was exposed to asbestos containing thermal insulation;

 5. the son of a man who worked at plastic manufacturing plant and was exposed to asbestos containing phenolic molding compounds; and

 6. the wife of an automobile mechanic who was exposed to asbestos containing brakes and clutches.

 It makes no difference that you never personally worked around asbestos.
 If your spouse or parent worked with asbestos, there is s strong likelihood you were also exposed, which caused your disease.
-For more information concerning household exposure to asbestos, click here.
 If you or a loved one has been diagnosed with mesothelioma, please contact the lawyers at Satterley & Kelley immediately for a free and confidential evaluation of your case.